 An introductory course about game culture, theory, design and development.
-Students will play, make and analyze games in order to build a common and more extensive vocabulary to discuss and understand the form.
-Principles from traditional board games, sports games, and party games will be analyzed and this analysis will then be applied to designing two paper-based games over the course of the semester.
+Students play, make and analyze games in order to build a common and more extensive vocabulary to discuss and understand the form.
+Principles from traditional board games, sports games, and party games are analyzed and applied to designing two paper-based games over the course of the semester.

 Teaches the techniques of creating video games from the ground up.
 Students learn to program, design, prototype and test their own projects and also work in groups.
 In addition to creating one’s own unique games, students learn video game history, theory, and production, including current trends in digital games and gaming.

 An introduction to narrative strategies for digital games.
 Using the skills learned in their previous game design courses, students learn how to analyze, design, build, and test compelling game narratives.Open to Sophomores, Juniors, Seniors and Graduate students

 Builds upon the student’s technical and design skills in 2D games and makes the jump into 3D.
 Students learn how to program, design and build games in 3D environments with a focus on understanding 3D workflows and tools.
 Students also create their own games as well as work on group projects while learning how to analyze and critique 3D game systems.Prerequisite: GMD 230